Verdict: 5 stars

 Frankly, even if Snapseed cost £50 I’d still be recommending it – but it’s free.
 If you intend doing any image-editing at all on your mobile devices, this brilliant application is a must-have.
 And if you don’t yet use your tablet or smartphone for image-enhancement, Snapseed could be the tool that changes your mind.

-I have just one criticism – you can’t save presets or multi-layer effects recipes for future use in the same way you can in the Google Nik Collection.
+I used to have just one criticism – that you couldn’t save presets or multi-layer effects recipes for future use in the same way you can in the Google Nik Collection.
 Snapseed is so powerful, so useful and so good at complex effects that you’ll constantly wish it did.
+But now it does, and I love it even more.